-The Police and Crime Commissioner has established an Executive Team composed of his Chief Executive, Chief Finance Officer, Head of Communications and Business Services and Head of Partnerships and Collaboration.
+The Police and Crime Commissioner has established an Executive Team composed of his Chief Executive, Deputy Chief Executive and Joint Chief Finance Officer.
 Other OPCC officers may occasionally be required to attend.
-The Executive Team does not have any decision making powers delegated to it, but discussion at meetings of the Executive Team will inform the decisions made by the members of the Executive Team when using their delegated powers.
+The Executive Team does not have any decision-making powers delegated to it as a group.
+However, discussions at meetings of the Executive Team will inform the decisions made by the members of the Executive Team when using their delegated powers.

-The Commissioner meets with all the Members of the Executive Team on a regular basis.
-This meeting does not have any decision making powers delegated to it, but it is the forum in which the Commissioner or members of the Executive Team will discuss matters and, using their individual delegated powers, make any significant decisions that are not undertaken in a public forum.
+The Commissioner meets with all the Members of the Executive Team on a regular basis at Executive Team Gold meetings.
+These meetings do have decision making powers delegated to it, and is the forum in which the Commissioner or members of the Executive Team will discuss matters and, using their individual delegated powers, make any significant decisions that are not undertaken in a public forum.
 This arrangement is set out in the Commissioner's Decision Making Policy.